 Most of us would say we know the difference between a want and a need.
 But sometimes the line between the two gets a little blurry.
 For example, self-care is important.
 But a weekend getaway isn’t necessary.
 Don’t use your emergency fund for that.
 A good library book or a hike in the woods can be just as good for you.
 And both of those happen to be free.

 Okay, that seems too obvious?
 What about these examples:

 - Unexpected travel in time of family crisis

-- Nicer, newer car
+- Upgrade to a nicer, newer car

 - Latest iPhone or technology gadget